garbledhamster/blog.zettelkasten.shop/posts/0007_EmbracingTheUnfamiliarHowToReadDifficultBooks.md

-Title: Embracing the Unfamiliar: How to Read Difficult Books
-Description: Exploring the art of reading challenging texts without getting bogged down by confusion, and how to utilize your existing knowledge to deepen understanding.

 # Embracing the Unfamiliar: How to Read Difficult Books

 > "In tackling a difficult book for the first time, read it through without ever stopping to look up or ponder the things you do not understand right away.
 Pay attention to what you can understand and do not be stopped by what you cannot immediately grasp."